Batmobile: Batman and Robin (1949 serial)

-1963 promotional Batmobile
+1963 promotional tours

 1963 Batmobile exhibited February 2014 shortly after restoration with original builder's daughters Karen and Darlene Robinson.

 The first car ever publicly toured as a Batmobile was built several years before the Barris Batmobile of the TV series.
 It was inspired by DC Comics and was created in 1960 and finished in 1963 by Forrest Robinson of Westmoreland, New Hampshire, using a 1956 Oldsmobile Rocket 88 chassis powered by an Oldsmobile Rocket 324 cubic inch engine and building a handmade custom body.

 The car was initially used unpainted for a short time as a daily driver and then later leased by a DC Comic licensee (National Periodical publications then owner of DC Comics licensed the use of Batman characters including the Batmobile to various companies), painted in Batman Colors replete with official Batman decals, and toured as "Batman's Batmobile" in several small towns on the East coast of the United States.
 It was used as part of an advertising program for All-Star Dairy Products which had a Batman dessert product line.

 After the TV Batmobile by George Barris was created and replicas were made available for promotional events in late 1966, the first Batmobile was returned to Robinson.
 Robinson then removed the official Batman decals, repainted it in silver, and again used it as a daily driver for a short time and then sold it.
-After laying in a field in New Hampshire for almost five decades the very poorly preserved car was sold in 2008 and after going unrestored through a few owners was sold in February 2013.
+After lying in a field in New Hampshire for almost five decades the very poorly preserved car was sold in 2008 and after going unrestored through a few owners was sold in February 2013.

 After a year of work in 2013, the car was restored by expert car restorer Mario Borbon of Borbon Fabrications in Sacramento, California.